Chalte Chalte (2003 film): Box office

-Chalte Chalte grossed ₹30.15 crore (US$3.6 million) in India and $2.81 million (₹13.13 crore) in overseas markets, for a worldwide total of ₹43.28 crore (US$5.1 million), against a production budget of ₹11 crore (US$1.3 million).
-It had the third-highest worldwide opening weekend of 2003, collecting ₹12.38 crore (US$1.5 million), and earned ₹20.14 crore (US$2.4 million) in its first week.
-It finished as the fourth highest-grossing Hindi film of the year worldwide.
+Chalte Chalte grossed ₹30.15 crore in India and $2.81 million (₹13.13 crore) in other countries, for a worldwide total of ₹43.28 crore, against its ₹11 crore budget.
+It had the third highest worldwide opening weekend of the year with figures of ₹12.38 crore.
+The film earned ₹20.14 crore during its first week.
+Worldwide, it is the 4th-highest-grossing Hindi film of 2003.

 India

-Released on 13 June 2003 across 280 screens, the film earned ₹1.50 crore (US$180,000) nett on its opening day, ranking seventh among first-day earners that year.
-It collected ₹4.52 crore (US$530,000) nett over its opening weekend and ₹8.23 crore (US$970,000) in its first week.
-With a final domestic nett total of ₹19.44 crore (US$2.3 million), it ranked as the sixth-highest-grossing Hindi film of 2003.
-Adjusted for inflation, its total nett gross is approximately ₹69.68 crore (US$8.2 million).
-Box Office India declared the film a "hit."
+It opened on Friday, 13 June 2003 across 280 screens, and earned ₹1.50 crore nett on its opening day, which is the 7th highest first day of the year.
+In its opening weekend, the film grossed ₹4.52 crore nett and is the 7th highest opening of the year.
+It grossed ₹8.23 crore nett in its first week.
+The film earned a total of ₹19.44 crore nett and is the 6th-highest-grossing film of 2003.
+When adjusted for inflation, its total nett gross is ₹69.68 crore.
+It was declared a "hit" by Box Office India.

 Overseas

-The film earned $1.15 million (₹5.37 crore) in its opening weekend outside India, the second-highest overseas debut of the year.
-It grossed $1.58 million (₹7.38 crore) in its first overseas week and ultimately reached a total of $2.81 million (₹13.13 crore), becoming the second-highest-grossing Hindi film internationally in 2003, behind Kal Ho Naa Ho.
+Outside India, it is the second highest opening of the year as it grossed $1.15 million (₹5.37 crore) in its opening weekend.
+It went on to gross $1.58 million (₹7.38 crore) in its first week.
+The film earned a total of $2.81 million (₹13.13 crore) and is the 2nd-highest-grossing film of 2003 behind another Khan-starrer Kal Ho Naa Ho.

 Critical reception

-Chalte Chalte received mixed-to-positive reviews from critics.
-Taran Adarsh of Bollywood Hungama praised the screenplay and performances, particularly that of Shah Rukh Khan, writing, "Chalte Chalte clearly belongs to khan, an actor par excellence.
+Film critic Taran Adarsh praised the film's writing and performances.
+He wrote, "Chalte Chalte clearly belongs to Shah Rukh Khan, an actor par excellence.
 One actually runs out of adjectives and personifications if asked to describe this performance by the actor."

-Vivek Fernandes of Rediff.com, however, was more critical, describing the plot as "wafer-thin" and noting, "What could have been an interesting study of marital relations disintegrates into soppy fare.
+Vivek Fernandes of Rediff was less positive, and noted that the film "rides on a wafer-thin plot.
+What could have been an interesting study of marital relations disintegrates into soppy fare.
 And the blame lies entirely with the exasperatingly predictable screenplay and tacky dialogue."